 But how can we do that?

 The power that our internal narratives have over us is rooted in the power of habit.
-We’ve formed a habit of responding to specific triggers that we encounter in our relationships that propel us into our internal dialogue.
+Sometimes people form a habit of responding to specific triggers that they encounter in relationships that propel them into internal dialogue.

-Before we can do that, we need to understand what exactly is triggering our internal dialogue.
-For people who suffer from performance anxiety, it can be tied to a key event in an intimate exchange that snaps them out of the moment.
+Before we can do that, we need to understand the reasons behind the triggering of our internal dialogue.
+For people who suffer from performance anxiety, it can be tied to a key event in an intimate relationship that snaps them out of the moment.
 As the physical experience begins, they might be stuck in an embarrassing memory from the past.

-Your new habit has to be custom designed to interrupt your destructive pattern.
+Your new habit has to be custom-designed to interrupt your destructive mental health pattern.

 For example, I love food.
-I love to cook, and I love to eat.
-In the past, I would often use food as a way to deal with those times when I would fall into a slump.
+In the past, I would often use it as a way to deal with falling into a slump.
 It was a short-term fix, and when the pleasure of eating was over, I would feel worse than before.

-I didn’t want to give up eating food that I liked, so I knew that I needed to exercise more if I want to stay healthy.
-I knew that I always felt good about myself after a workout, so instead of trying to stop myself from eating, I told myself that if I started to feel depressed, I would go for a run first, and then afterwards I would eat whatever I wanted to as a reward.
+I didn’t want to give up eating food that I liked, so I knew that I needed to exercise more if I wanted to stay healthy.
+Instead of trying to refrain from eating, I told myself that if I started to feel depressed, I would go for a run first, and then afterward, I would eat whatever I wanted to as a reward.

 You can probably guess where this is going.
-I would go for a run, and afterwards, I would feel great.
+I would go for a run, and afterward, I would feel great.
 Then I lost the desire to use food as a coping mechanism.
-Finally, I interrupted my old habit with a new one.
+I interrupted my old habit with a new one.
 It gave me more energy and helped me come out of depression and crisis.
 I’m not the only one.
 There are many similar stories.
 If it worked with food, why wouldn’t it work in other areas of my life, like pushing others away?

 Close your eyes and imagine being in a social situation that would normally create anxiety.
 Usually, it may cause you to begin to feel self-conscious.

-Imagine feeling that anxiety and instead of becoming self-conscious, you become curious.
+Imagine feeling that stress, and instead of becoming self-conscious, you become curious.
 You wonder whether the person you are talking to is feeling anxious too.
 It genuinely interests you.
-You might feel a little uncomfortable, but your curiosity about the other person has overwhelmed you, replacing the unpleasant feeling of anxiety.
+You might feel like you’re a little uncomfortable, but your curiosity about someone has overwhelmed you, replacing the unpleasant feeling of anxiety.
 It might not work the first time, but slowly, you will create a new habit that will be capable of interrupting the old pattern.
 This way, instead of causing more trauma, social interactions will become something that will inspire you to ask questions and improve your communication with your loved ones and strangers alike.

 This process will take time and patience, so be kind to yourself.
 Don’t create another unrealistic expectation that you can’t hope to measure up to.
 Most importantly, if you’re having trouble isolating these triggers or thinking of a new habit that you can use to interrupt the old one, reach out to somebody close to you or a trained mental health professional for help.